 Come to Woods Hole, Massachusetts and do research at the MBL.
-Research Awards available.
+Research Awards are available.

 For more than a century, hundreds of distinguished scientists from around the world have been gathering to do research at the Marine Biological Laboratory particularly during the summer months.